Francis Aglen

-Early Years and career
+Early years and career

 Francis Arthur Aglen was born in Scarborough, North Yorkshire, England in 1869, the son of Archdeacon Anthony Stocker Aglen and Margaret Elizabeth Mackenzie, and was educated at Marlborough College in Wiltshire.
-Joining the Imperial Maritime Customs Service in 1888, Aglen served in many customs postings such as in Peking, Amoy, Canton and Tientsin.
-By 1897 he was appointed Deputy Commissioner to the customs tax division, and by 1904 he had become Customs Commissioner and Chief Secretary of Customs in the capital of Peking, for which he was honoured by the Qing government with the Third Class, First Grade, of the Imperial Order of the Double Dragon.
+Joining the Imperial Maritime Customs Service in 1888, Aglen served in many customs postings such as in Beijing, Amoy, Canton and Tianjin.
+By 1897 he was appointed Deputy Commissioner to the customs tax division, and by 1904 he had become Customs Commissioner and Chief Secretary of Customs in the capital of Beijing, for which he was honoured by the Qing government with the Third Class, First Grade, of the Imperial Order of the Double Dragon.

 Inspector-General of Customs

 When Sir Robert Hart fell ill in 1908 and returned to Britain, the Chinese government insisted he retain his title of Inspector-General but appointed customs commissioner Sir Robert Bredon to Officiate in Hart's place.
 When Bredon resigned in June 1910, Aglen served as Officiating Inspector-General from 17 June.
 When Hart eventually died, Aglen was made full Inspector-General on 25 October 1911.
-Coming to office not long after the Xinhai Revolution had deposed the Qing dynasty, Aglen found himself heading a Chinese government department for a Republican administration whose influence often did not extend beyond Peking.
+Coming to office not long after the Xinhai Revolution had deposed the Qing dynasty, Aglen found himself heading a Chinese government department for a Republican administration whose influence often did not extend beyond Beijing.
 Owing to the chaotic situation in China and the threat that instability posed to the security of customs revenues, Aglen sought and was authorised with the power to collect all receipts and supervised the collection of all revenues by an international commission of Bankers in Shanghai.

 For his actions to continue the effective operation of the service and the maintenance of China's credit he was honoured by the President of the new 'Beiyang Government', Yuan Shikai, with the Second Class of the Order of the Precious Brilliant Golden Grain in April 1914.
 In April 1916, Emperor Taishō of Japan awarded him with the First Class of the Order of the Sacred Treasure.
 While for most of the First World War Aglen banned customs employee from joining military service, as they represented a neutral state, his actions to maintain the position and reputation of the Customs Service gained further recognition and in January 1918 he was made a Knight Commander of the Order of the British Empire (KBE), which had only recently been established.
 In April 1919 Aglen was awarded by the Norwegian Government the Commander the Order of St. Olav.
 In May 1920 he was upgraded to the Second Class, with Grand Cordon and Jewels, of the Order of the Precious Brilliant Golden Grain, which was upgraded to the First Class in May 1923 by President Li Yuanhong.
 In January 1921 the Italian Government made him a Commander of the Order of Saints Maurice and Lazarus.